cue-lang/cuelang.org/content/en/docs/concepts/logic.md

 <!-- (jba) First mention of JSON.
 What does JSON have to do with CUE?
 Are we talking about
 JSON's null here?
 Why? -->

-Typescript creates some order in the chaos by introducing the concepts `undefined` and `void` in addition to `null`.
+TypeScript creates some order in the chaos by introducing the concepts `undefined` and `void` in addition to `null`.
 It is a necessary evil to give `null` some meaning that is compatible with common practices,